aesadde/ox-thesis/README.md

 ## Usage

-- Clone the repo
+- Clone the repo.

-- Change the relevant bits of `metadata.yaml`
+- Change the relevant bits of `metadata.yaml`.

-- Add your content in markdown inside the `source` dir
+- Add your content in markdown inside the `source` dir.

 - Run: